-Strong evidence shows high-quality preschool works, as Australia Launches into Learning
+Strong evidence shows high-quality preschool works

 Research released recently by the US Learning Policy Institute (LPI) has added to the body of evidence demonstrating the value of high-quality early years education in the year before school, as the Australian early childhood education and care (ECEC) sector calls for bipartisan support for two years of funded early learning ahead of the Federal election through the Launch into Learning campaign.